 Time to pull us back to the proper Highlands then.

 (Pictured here) This is Kilchurn Castle and the top end of Loch Awe (which is actually Scotland’s longest loch).
 It’s pretty typical Highland scenery, though maybe you would have preferred something a little more purple with heather perhaps?

 It’s August so there’s no snow, only cloud shadows.
 The picture is taken from the Inveraray road and it’s impossible to get the power lines out of shot.
 Sorry.
 Still, I bet you hadn’t noticed till I mentioned them.

 Finally, from an administrative point of view, even the tier of government or ‘Local Authority’ called the Highland Council has boundaries that do not take in all of this area.
 The Highlands of Scotland also spill into Perth and Kinross, Stirling, and Argyll and Bute.

-Perhaps the real answer to the question about where the Scottish Highlands are is, basically, where it starts to look like our preconceived and learned notions of what the Highlands are, influenced by romantic ideas of the cult of the picturesque or where, historically, the clans with their separate culture, economy and allegiances, used to be found..
+Perhaps the real answer to the question of where are the Highlands is, basically, where it starts to look like our preconceived and learned notions of what the Highlands are!

 The Highlands of Scotland?
 Och, just keep driving north and you’re sure to find them!